 The units for time are decimal UTC hours; for solar radiation, Watts per square meter; for wind, miles per hour; and for temperature, degrees F. Note that only packets with non-zero values of solar radiation are listed.
 Entering ? for Call Sign and a recent date below will return a list of stations sending solar radiation data on that day.

 Solar Radiation Raw Data ArchiveAll of the solar radiation data received by CWOP since 2009 have been archived.
 This collection is described in Six Years of the Solar Radiation Data Archive: Citizen Weather Observer Program which summarizes the holdings, now comprising more than a quarter billion reports.
 Those reports have been collected into an Amazon Web Services database as described by Paper 12.1 in the Innovative Measurements Session at the 2016 AMS Annual Meeting.
 There is a related poster from the 31st Conference on Climate Variability and Change presented at the 2018 AMS Annual Meeting.
+Also, a way to view CWOP solar radiation data via a Redshift database.
 The raw data packets used to get the solar radiation data in the archive are available for download as daily text files compressed by gzip.
 After download, they have to be ungzipped to be viewed.
 The report linked above has a script for downloading the files.
 The NOAA SurfRad data discussed above are also included in these files.